p2pu/course-in-a-box/modules/galaxy-introduction/_posts/2024-02-13-GALAXY_topic_1.md

 #### Introductory materials on Galaxy

 What is Galaxy?
 See the slides [here](https://training.galaxyproject.org/training-material/topics/introduction/tutorials/introduction/slides.html).
-To find out more about Galaxy and about using Galaxy, read about [Galaxy Resources for Research](https://docs.google.com/presentation/d/1dgKt1KJEazVPLmUXoXDUKgQl4hu1-Mute_AhSt183lQ/edit#slide=id.p) and see some common [Questions and Answers about Galaxy](https://www.slideshare.net/kbradnam/13-questions-you-might-have-about-galaxy).
+To find out more about Galaxy, read about [Galaxy Resources for Research](https://docs.google.com/presentation/d/1dgKt1KJEazVPLmUXoXDUKgQl4hu1-Mute_AhSt183lQ/edit#slide=id.p) and see some common [Questions and Answers about Galaxy](https://www.slideshare.net/kbradnam/13-questions-you-might-have-about-galaxy).
 <br>
 <br>
 #### First hands on with Galaxy